fibo/fibo.github.io/_posts/2014-01-16-javascript-resources.md

   - Web
   - JavaScript
 description: >
-    Collection of links and resources about JavaScript
+    Collection of links and resources about JavaScript.
 ---